jazlab/medicine_paper/README.md

 2. Visit
 [https://osf.io/acu8j/files/osfstorage](https://osf.io/acu8j/files/osfstorage).
 You should see five zip files.
-Download all of these.
+Download all of these, which wil total ~9Gb.
 This may take several minutes, and we recommend using a high-speed ethernet connection.
 Once downloaded, un-zip them all and move them to the [./cache/](./cache) directory in your cloned repo.
 At this point, the [./cache/](./cache) directory in your cloned repo should contain directories `nhp_datasets`, `sim_motion_estimation`, `simulated_datasets`, `spike_sorting`, and `spike_sorting_ground_truth`.

 1. Run each of the Jupyter notebooks in [./figures/](./figures).